lambdamikel/Talker-80/README.md

 - 9/30/2020: Last minute \#SepTandy entry - Talker/80 Model III / Model 4 DIY kit assembly tutorial video:
 ![SepTandy Talker/80](images/septandy2020.jpg)
 [SepTandy Talker/80](https://youtu.be/yHVgSqcxh_4)

+- 10/24/2020: I gave a talk about Talker/80 on [TrashTalk Live #8: The INPs and OUTs of Talker/80, A Modern Voice Synthesizer for the TRS-80.](https://youtu.be/BbYI-fFmfQQ) Thanks to Pete Cetinski and Arno Puder for inviting me; here is the [PDF of the presentation.](manuals/Talker80-TrashTalk-10-24-2020-Wessel.pdf)

 ## Important License Information